 A tenant may supply a landlord or property manager with a letter from their healthcare provider stating why they require the assistance of a service and/or emotional support animal.
 You can find a sample letter here.

 Do I Have to Accept Emotional Support and Service Animals?

 In all cases regarding persons with disabilities, landlords are required under law to make reasonable accommodations unless there is an undue financial burden.
 Keegan also stated that, for example, “if a housing provider would lose their current insurance and cannot secure comparable insurance (with evidence of seeking said insurance such as multiple quotes, etc.) because of the type of animal, then it would not be reasonable for the housing provider to allow the accommodation because it would be an undue burden on the provider.
 However, we recommend that the housing provider research their own insurance policy as well as other options, and document their efforts so that they may be able to defend why the accommodation wasn’t reasonable for them if they were to be challenged.”

 Also, according to HUD, breed, size, and weight limitations may not be applied to an assistance animal.
 Conditions and restrictions that housing providers apply to pets may not be applied to assistance animals (such as pet deposits or fees).
 HUD issued new regulations concerning service animals in 2013.

-The RPOA recommends that landlords follow the process outlined by HUD in their detailed “Statement on Reasonable Accommodation”.
+The RPOA recommends that landlords follow the process outlined by HUD that is detailed here.
 These steps should be followed to ensure that your rental process is in compliance.
 It’s important to keep in mind that a landlord can’t ask if a person is handicapped or disabled, but they can ask if the animal is needed due to a physical or mental disability.
 If you have additional questions, contact the RPOA office at 616-454-3385 or email us at firstname.lastname@example.org.